How many glasses of wine in a bottle?

 You can usually get away with up to 6 glasses of wine per person without worrying about inebriation or overdrinking.
 This is equivalent to approximately two glasses of wine in a restaurant or bar (175ml).

-If you are drinking wine at a restaurant, you can get 3 to 4 glasses per bottle, or you can order by the glass.
+If you’re drinking wine at a restaurant, you can get 3 to 4 glasses per bottle, or you can order by the glass.
+Bars and restaurants will usually offer 125ml, 175ml and 250ml size servings.
+By law restaurants and bars must offer a 125ml option, but most sales are for 175ml and 250ml (medium or large) serves.
+It’s worth remembering that a 250ml serving is a whole third of a bottle.
 Some restaurants may offer a ‘wine flight’ or wines to match each dish.
 Flight glasses are usually 75ml per glass and can be a great way of learning more about food and wine matching.

-The rule of thumb at a dinner party is three glasses of wine per person.
+How many glasses of wine do you need for a dinner party?
+The rule of thumb at a dinner party is three 175 ml glasses of wine per person.
 This helps people to relax without pushing them over the edge into inebriation or falling asleep!
-This means you’ll need two bottles of wine per three people, give or take.
+This means you’ll need two bottles of wine per three people or 500 ml per person, give or take.

 Getting the serving sizes right is the key to safe, healthy wine drinking.
 Avoid overdoing it at wine tastings, dinner parties, and celebrations, and you’ll enjoy your wine a whole lot more!

 When you’re drinking at home, it’s normal to serve up to 175ml of wine.
 For those who want to know how many 175ml glasses are in a bottle of wine, you can expect just over 4 glasses.

 How long to keep serving wine from the same bottle?